Khumbu Region: Trekking, Tourism, and the Iconic Glacier

 Culture and Sherpa Heritage

-Remote villages including Namche Bazaar, Khumjung, and Khunde have been inhabited for centuries by Sherpa people who migrated from eastern Tibet.
+Remote villages, including Namche Bazaar, Khumjung, and Khunde, have been inhabited for centuries by Sherpa people who migrated from eastern Tibet.
 They traditionally cultivated high mountain slopes and grazed yaks.
 The resilient Sherpa community, renowned for mountaineering prowess and warm hospitality, forms the cultural heart of the Khumbu Valley.
 Recent decades have brought economic and social changes through increased tourism, yet traditional customs remain strong.

 Visitors encounter prayer flags carrying wishes to the sky, ancient Buddhist monasteries, and the distinctive architecture of Sherpa villages.
 Tengboche Monastery stands as the region's most significant spiritual center, offering insights into Buddhist traditions and hosting annual festivals.